Former President George H.W. Bush dies at age 94 - Pattaya Mail

 He seized leadership of the NATO alliance with a bold and ultimately successful proposal for deep troop and tank cuts in Europe.
 Huge crowds cheered him on a triumphal tour through Poland and Hungary.

-Bush’s invasion of Panama in December 1989 was a military precursor of the Gulf War: a quick operation with a resoundingly superior American force.
+Bush’s invasion of Panama in December 1989 was a military precursor of the Gulf War and another success: a quick operation with a resoundingly superior American force.
 But in Panama, the troops seized dictator Manuel Noriega and brought him back to the United States in chains to stand trial on drug-trafficking charges.

-Months after the Gulf War, Washington became engrossed in a different sort of confrontation over one of Bush’s nominees to the Supreme Court.
-Clarence Thomas, a little-known federal appeals court judge, was accused of sexual harassment by a former colleague named Anita Hill.
-His confirmation hearings exploded into a national spectacle, sparking an intense debate over race, gender and the modern workplace.
-Thomas was eventually confirmed.

-In the closing days of the 1992 campaign, Bush fought the impression that he was distant and disconnected, and he seemed to struggle against the younger, more empathetic Clinton.
+In the closing days of the 1992 campaign, Bush fought the impression that as the son of wealth he was distant and out of touch with ordinary people.

 Later at a town-hall style debate, he paused to look at his wristwatch — a seemingly innocent glance that became freighted with deeper meaning because it seemed to reinforce the idea of a bored, impatient incumbent.